dsccommunity/SqlServerDsc/Tests/Integration/README.md

 For it to be easier to write integration tests for a resource that depends on other resources, this will list the run order of the integration tests that keep their configuration on the AppVeyor build worker.
-For example, the integration tests for SqlAlwaysOnService enables and then disables the AlwaysOn functionality, so that integration test is not listed here.
+For example, the integration test for SqlAlwaysOnService enables and then disables the AlwaysOn functionality, so that integration test are not listed.

-If a integration test should use one or more of these previous integration test configurations then the run order for the new integration test should be set to a higher run order number than the highest run order of the dependent integration tests.
+If an integration test should use one or more of these previous integration test configurations then the run order for the new integration tests should be set to a higher run order number than the highest run order of the dependent integration tests.